Effects of galactic magnetic field on the UHECR correlation studies with starburst galaxies: Analysis

 \section{Analysis}

-We follow the maximum-likelihood analysis in the same manner as the previous studies \citep{Aab2018, Abbasi2018}.
-We test two hypotheses, the SBG model and the isotropic model following \cite{Aab2018,Abbasi2018}.
+In order to investigate how much GMF deflections affects the estimated parameters, we conduct the same maximum-likelihood analysis in \cite{Aab2018} to the mock datasets.
+We test two hypotheses for the CR flux models.
+One is a flux with non-zero $f_{\rm ani}$ with the SBG model ($F_{\rm norm}$) and the other is the isotropic flux ($F_{\rm iso}$), {\it i.e.}, $f_{\rm ani}=0$.
 The test statistics $TS$ are calculated as a log-likelihood ratio:

 A likelihood of each model $L(F)$ is given as

 where $F$, $\omega({\bf n}_{\rm CR})$, and ${\bf n}_{\rm CR}$ are the normalized CR flux model, the sky coverage of each experiment (Equations \ref{eq:sommer}), and the arrival directions of observed UHECRs, respectively.